valerystrizh/pytorch-histogram-loss/README.md

 This is implementation of the paper [Learning Deep Embeddings with Histogram Loss](https://arxiv.org/pdf/1611.00822.pdf) in PyTorch

-Features before histogram loss should be l2 normalized.
+Features should be l2 normalized before feeding to histogram loss.
 Use module L2Normalization from layers.py.

 ## Implementation details